thomassorensen2650/node-red-contrib-mqtt-sparkplug-plus/readme.md

 5. Configure downstream node-red nodes to handle NCMDs (write commands)

 ## Input
 One or more metrics can be written to the **mqtt sparkplug device** by passing the metrics details to the input of the **mqtt sparkplug device**.
-A birth message will not be send before all metrics have been received at least once. so make sure to pass all metrics on start up.
+A birth message will not be send before all metrics have been received at least once. so make sure to pass all metrics as soon as possible on start up.

 The **mqtt sparkplug device** expects the metrics in the following input payload format.
-DataTypes can be added, but it will be added automaticly by the node if omitted. if a metric does not have a value then a "is_null" attribute is added to the metric.
+DataTypes can be added, but it will also be added automaticly by the node if omitted. if a metric does not have a value then a "is_null" attribute is added to the metric.
 Timestamps are optional per the specification.
 If timetamp to the metrics are not supplied, the the current time will still be added to the DBIRTH message (nothing will be added to the DDATA).

 ```
 msg.payload = {